Postage stamp paper: Comparative paper terms

 When the paper of the stamp is described, stamp catalogs often use words that are relative, such as thick and thin.
 This is done to describe the variations of the stamp's paper in a particular issue.
 Thick may be as much as 0.005 inches and thin as little as 0.001 inches, with medium somewhere in between.

-Paper can described as being opaque, semi-translucent and semi-transparent.
+Paper can be described as being opaque, semi-translucent and semi-transparent.
 The opacity of the stamp describes the ability of light to shine through the paper.
 If no light shines through the paper, then it is opaque.
 If some light passes through, in any amount, the paper is semi-translucent.
 Transparency describes the ability to see an object through the paper or when the paper is placed over printed letters the ability to see the printing through the paper.
 If the stamp's design can be seen through the back of the stamp, then it is semi-transparent.

 Another comparative set of terms refers to the paper's hardness.
 Hard, stout hard, and soft have been used to describe the paper.
 Experts have described the snap of the stamp when flicked as a means to determine if the stamp was printed on hard or soft paper.
 A sharper snap implied hard paper because the hardness is a characteristic of the amount or kind of sizing used when making the paper.

 Porous paper is used to describe paper as absorbent, usually in contrast to less absorbent paper used in the stamps of the same country.
 Porosity is a characteristic of paper.
 Wood fibers are hydrophilic or water loving.
 Sizing is added to paper to create a resistance to water as well as to fill in the gaps between the fibers.
 Porosity is a measure of how the paper responds to a liquid.

 There are several popular stamp collecting terms.
 On-paper refers to any stamp that is still adhering to another piece of paper.
 Similarly, off-paper is used to describe a postally used stamp that is no longer adhering to any other kind of paper.
 Wallpaper is the slang name given to the sheets of stamps that have little or no philatelic or monetary value.